dfsp-spirit/meshlearn_models/README.md

 * [LightGBM model "v1"](./models/lightgbm/v1/)
 * [LightGBM model "v2"](./models/lightgbm/v2/)

+We recommend to always use the latest model version.

 See the [meshlearn repo](https://github.com/dfsp-spirit/meshlearn) for all other information, including license, author and documentation.